SobidSchess/NomicVotes/README.md

 The topic and yourVote cannot have spaces in them.
-Voting without a topic will save your vote to the default topic named current.
+Voting without a topic will save your vote to the default topic .
 If you've already voted, voting again will update your old vote.